S4-Lab/s4-lab.github.io/join/index.md

 ## Post-docs

 We are looking for self-funded and highly motivated postdocs to join our group.
-Exprience with embedded systems, wirleess communication, and sensing is required.
+Exprience with embedded systems, wireless communication, and sensing is required.
 Please email zerina (at) stanford.edu to apply

 ***Stanford has many postdoc funding opportunities:*** https://postdocs.stanford.edu/fellowships